pprados/patch_langchain_common/PR_README.md

 - Moving integration tests to `unstructured/tests`
 - Lock, as the code is not reentrant

+## New parsers (in future PR)
+### PDFRouterLoader
+This loader relies on PDF file metadata and the content of the first page to select the appropriate PDF parser.

+### PDFMultiLoader
+Calls multiple parsers and selects the best result.

-## PyMuPDF4LLMLoader
+### PyMuPDF4LLMLoader
 `Loader` compatible with new specifications, using the [PyMuPDF4LLM](https://pymupdf.readthedocs.io/en/latest/pymupdf4llm/) library.
 Currently, the implementation does not export images for OCR/LLM processing

+### DoclingPDFLoader
+`Loader` to integrate docling

+### LlamaIndexPDFLoader
+`Loader` to integrate llamaindex

-## PDFRouterLoader
+- PDFRouterLoader / PDFRouterParser
-This loader relies on PDF file metadata and the content of the first page to select the appropriate PDF parser.

-## PDFMultiLoader
+- PDFMultiLoader / PDFMultiParser
-Calls multiple parsers and selects the best result.
+- PyMuPDF4LLMLoader / PyMuPDF4LLMParser
+- DoclingPDFLoader / DoclingPDFParser
+- LlamaIndexPDFLoader / LlamaIndexPDFParser

 ---
 # Install module (temporary)